-The "Actinic + Yield" window is the first of four windows designed for starting and monitoring automated measuring routines.
-The parameters of the Actinic + Yield routine can be set in the menu "Program/Clock" (Fig. 40, page 64).
+The "Actinic + Yield" window is the first of four windows for automated measuring routines.
+The parameters of the Actinic + Yield routine can be set in the menu "Actinic + Yield Settings" (Fig. 45, page 69) which is accessible via "Program/Clock" of the Main Menu.

 The routine illuminates a sample with actinic light of a defined period.
 Depending on settings, saturation pulse analysis is carried out prior and after actinic light exposure, or only after actinic light exposure.

-Because the Actinic + Yield experiment is rather short, it is frequently employed when light response of photosynthesis needs to be compared for many samples.
+Because the Actinic + Yield experiment is rather short, it is frequently employed when response to light exposure needs to be evaluated for many samples.